As of Patch 7.2.5, this post is no longer being updated.

 - Qa’pla, Eredun War Order

 - Kil’jaeden’s Burning Wish: The main power here comes from the raw stats, but the on-use ability is some pretty nice AoE damage.
-If you already have a couple of the good BM-specific legendaries, you are probably better off staying with them and using a normal trinket instead (assuming you have decent trinkets) because of the 2 legendary limit.
+It is our BiS trinket.
+If you have this, you’re probably going to want to use it unless you have good BM legendaries like the belt and shoulders.

 - The Shadow Hunter’s Voodoo Mask: Very nice stats on this item, and now you get a 20% heal every 30 seconds.
 Not bad if you ask me.